• Skip to primary navigation

 These markers are teaching us something, right? 🙂

-I’ve only been to three KM 0s, the one in Rizal Park, the one if Cebu Capitol grounds, and the one in Batanes.
+I’ve only been to three KM 0s, the one in Rizal Park, the one in Cebu Capitol grounds, and the one in Batanes.
 I would love a pic in Marawi’s KM 0 marker, maybe someday… this picture is from Wikimapia.org site.

 KM 0 Marawi City Mindanao